OASolliman590/OmniTarget_MCP-Target2Compound/TESTING.md

 ### ✅ **Completed Tests**
 - **Environment Setup**: Conda environment with Python 3.11 and all dependencies
 - **AutoDock Vina**: Successfully built from source and tested with real compounds
-- **DeepDTA**: Repository cloned, adapter tested with real sertraline compounds
-- **ML Adapters**: GeminiMol, DeepDTA, Vina, Ouroboros all working with real data
+- **ML Adapters**: GeminiMol, Vina, Ouroboros working with real data
 - **Real Compounds**: 11 sertraline compounds loaded and validated
 - **Scoring System**: Normalization and fusion tested with realistic compound data
 - **Configuration**: Test config validated for sertraline compounds